 - Naturally gluten-free

-With non-organic brands of stevia, it’s very important to look for additional ingredients, like erythritol, inulin or any other ingredient besides stevia.
-Although stevia itself is always non-GMO, many non-organic stevia products are combined with erythritol or other dangerous non-nutritive sweeteners, many of which are made from GMO ingredients like corn.
+With non-organic brands, it’s very important to look for additional ingredients, like erythritol, inulin or any other ingredient.
+Although stevia itself is always non-GMO, many non-organic products are combined with erythritol or other dangerous non-nutritive sweeteners, many of which are made from GMO ingredients like corn.

 Stevia vs. Sugar and Other Sweeteners